-- (3) Section 3 Project Task: The price proposal shall include at a minimum all of the price information listed below. - (a) Direct Labor: Individual labor categories or assigned persons with associated labor hours and unburdened direct labor rates. - (b) Indirect Prices: Fringe Benefit, Overhead, G&A, Price of Money, etc. (base amount and rate). - (c) Travel: Number of trips, destinations, durations, etc. - (d) Material: Equipment, facilities, etc. - (e) Profit dollars and percentage rate. - (4) Section 4 Other Direct Prices: All other prices associated with the project should be itemized. - (5) Section 5 Payment Plan Schedule: Provide a proposed monthly invoice payment plan in accordance with the items listed in Section V Deliverables and Schedule, in the Technical Proposal.
+- (3) Section 3 Project Task: The price proposal shall include at a minimum all of the price information listed below. - (a) Direct Labor: Individual labor categories or assigned persons with associated labor hours and unburdened direct labor rates. - (b) Indirect Prices: Fringe Benefit, Overhead, G&A, Cost of Money, etc. (base amount and rate). - (c) Travel: Number of trips, destinations, durations, purpose of each trip, number of personnel traveling for each each, and labor category of each traveler, etc. - (d) Material: Equipment, facilities, etc. - (e) Profit dollars and percentage rate. - (4) Section 4 Other Direct Prices: All other prices associated with the project should be itemized. - (5) Section 5 Payment Plan Schedule: Provide a proposed monthly invoice payment plan in accordance with the items listed in Section V Deliverables and Schedule, in the Technical Proposal.